iotaledger/hub/docs/integration_scenarios.md

 2. Exchange sends funds from cold wallet to this deposit address
 3. Hub receives deposit and moves to internal address as part of a sweep.

+#### User B buys tokens from user A on exchange
+1. No action happens on the Hub, all accounting is done internally on the Exchange side.

 ### Discussion of Pros & Cons
 - (+) Easy management of cold / hot funds
 - (+) Likely to be easier to integrate on exchange side.